Impression of Japan 8 Days

 Himeji Castle is listed as a World Heritage site and is well-known for its elegant white decorations and magnificent appearance.

 Unlike many of other Japanese castles, this early 17th century castle is an original castle; never been damaged by war, earthquakes or fires.
-Its complex structure designed as an advanced defence mechanism continues to draw in many visitors today.
+Its complex structure designed as an advanced defence mechanism continues to draw in any visitors today.

 After lunch, walk on the world’s longest suspension bridge - Akashi Kaikyo Bridge which is almost 4 kilometres long.
 Walk along the Maiko Marine Promenade underneath the bridge, which is 50m above the water.